27sanjeevd/SIF-Profiler/README.md

 newProfiler.printLineTimings()
 ```

-Which output the function timings and line timings overall information onto the command line.
+Which output the function timings and line timings overall information respectively onto the command line.
 You can view more indepth analytics through the Analytics tool